Bowen1996/GroupUp/README.md

 2. Manually grouping students currently does not take into account size constraints for the groups (for example, a professor could create a group of 7 students even if the max size is 5).

-3. When joining a group, the project is no longer shown on the student dashboard.
-This issue will be fixed as soon as possible.

 ##Install Guide

 ###Pre-requisites